BorjaSilla/Shark-Attacks-Project/README.md

 - 🕵 **Annual Attack Trends**: This section of the dashboard offers a historical perspective, allowing you to track changes over time.

-Check it out: [SHARKS ATTACK DASHBOARD](https://public.tableau.com/app/profile/borja.sg/viz/SharkAttackDashboard_16980809984600/SharkAttacksDashboard) 👈 f Fatal Attacks: A simple % indicator of Fatal Attacks
+Check it out: [SHARKS ATTACK DASHBOARD](https://public.tableau.com/app/profile/borja.sg/viz/SharkAttackDashboard_16980809984600/SharkAttacksDashboard) 👈